Yufannnn/Night-Duty-Companion/docs/README.md

 ### Step 6: Check the Absent Boarders and Boarders on Leave

-1. You use the two check box list on the right side of  the app to help you keep track of the boarders status.
+1. You can use the two checkbox lists on the right side of the app to keep track of the boarders' status.
+2. When a absent or on-leave boarder is back, check the corresponding box to mark them as such. will be highlighted in green, providing better visualization.

-## More to Come..
+## More to Come …

 1. Auto Fix Corrupted XLS Files: NightDutyCompanion will introduce an automatic file format fixing feature.
 Instead of manually saving the downloaded XLS file as a CSV, the application will handle the conversion process internally, ensuring that any corrupted format issues are resolved seamlessly.
-2. UI Beautification: NightDutyCompanion will undergo a UI enhancement to improve the overall visual appeal and user experience.
+2. Further UI Beautification: NightDutyCompanion will undergo further UI enhancement to improve the overall visual appeal and user experience.
 The updated user interface will be more intuitive, user-friendly, and aesthetically pleasing, making it even easier to navigate and use the application effectively.
+3. And more …

 ## Disclaimer